-Regional meetings are held at the local health region or state.
-Greater meeting/conferences are those convened at a national or international level.
+'Regional' meetings are held at the local health region or state level.
+'Greater' meetings are those convened at a national or international level.

-To satisfy the scholar role meeting requirements, the trainee must:
+To satisfy the scholar role meeting requirements, the trainee must complete at least 14 hours of meeting attendance, which must comply with the following: